Two months before I graduated from journalism school, I needed career advice.

 One way to develop these authentic relationships is through a professional network— like IABC, the Institute of Internal Communication, PRSA (Public Relations Society of America), and CIPR (Chartered Institute of Public Relations).

 If you choose to join, you’ll be in good company.
 In our 2021 salary report of internal communicators, 46% of internal comms pros belong to at least one professional organization.
+(Check out our 2022 salary report for more insights.)

 One of those communicators is Adam Brayford, SCMP, the Director of Global Internal Communications at Staffbase.